codeadamca/spike-motion/README.md

-# LEGO Mindstorms Spike Hub and the Motion Sensor
+# LEGO Spike Hub and the Motion Sensor

 A Python snippet utilizing the LEGO Spike motion sensor, [MicroPython](https://lego.github.io/MINDSTORMS-Robot-Inventor-hub-API/), and the `get_roll_angle()` and `get_gesture()` commands.